What are SRT files?

 - 10-second video views are 18% lower without captions

-There is, quite literally, no good reason to not caption your video.
-You'll reach your viewers faster, keep them engaged for longer, provide access to deaf and hard of hearing audiences, and all this can be achieved through such a simple step.
+There is no good reason to not caption your video.
+You'll reach viewers faster, keep them engaged longer, and provide greater access to deaf and hard of hearing audiences.
+And what’s more, this can all be achieved through an incredibly simple step.

 Best of all, it works in any context.
 Captions help students retain content and take better notes, it improves literacy and reading skills and allows students to remain more engaged with the content.

 Search Engine Optimisation, or simply SEO, refers to the process of increasing a website’s visibility and ranking in the online sphere.
 In the digital age, this is integral.
 Captions are a simple way to reap SEO benefits when it comes to videos, as the automated bots that scan and index web pages do not readily process video data.
 The SRT offers a written version of the video, making it crawlable to search engines.
 That means additional context and keywords to help viewers find their way to your video.